WolfAURman/gitea_server/README.md

+## Unmaintained

+**Please note that this project no longer maintained.**

+If you want to use gitea, consider using [podman/docker](https://hub.docker.com/r/gitea/gitea).

 # Installation gitea by script | EN
 The script, like the instruction itself, implies the use of debian or its forks